CodeConstruct/mctp/docs/mctpd.md

 This section affects behaviour when `mctpd` is running in bus owner mode

+#### `dynamic_eid_range`: Range for dynamic EID allocations

+* type: array of integers, 2 elements
+* default: `[ 8, 254 ]`

+This setting specifies the range of dynamic EIDs that `mctpd` will allocate new peers' EIDs from.
+Values are inclusive.

+Local interface EIDs and statically-allocated EIDs may fall outside this range;
+it is only used when a peer needs a new dynamic address.

+The default value makes the entire MCTP EID address space available for dynamic allocations.

 #### `max_pool_size`: Maximum peer allocation pool size

 * type: integer